privacy-scaling-explorations/sonobe/README.md

 1. Define a circuit to be folded
 2. Set which folding scheme to be used (eg. Nova with CycleFold)
 3. Set a final decider to generate the final proof (eg. Spartan over Pasta curves)
-4. Generate the the decider verifier
+4. Generate the decider verifier

 <p align="center">
     <img src="https://privacy-scaling-explorations.github.io/sonobe-docs/imgs/sonobe-lib-pipeline.png"/>